 The removal of barriers in the Canadian portion of the Okanagan subbasin potentially allows steelhead to access more tributary habitat for spawning and rearing.
 While current sample sizes are not sufficient to provide confident abundance estimates, baseline data are needed in order to detect if summer steelhead recolonize newly accessible habitat.
-Since the installation of the OKP PIT array in late 2017, steelhead may be detected as far North as the City of Penticton.
-OKP did not have any detections of steelhead in 2018, but four were detected in 2019.
+Since the installation of the OKP PIT array in late 2017, steelhead may be detected as far North as Penticton.
+The OKP did not have any detections of steelhead in 2018, four were detected in 2019 and none in 2020.
 Expanding the PIT program into additional tributaries will provide the improved resolution needed to determine specific use of spawning areas, spawn timing and could be coordinated with reintroduction programs.
 Adding more arrays in the Canadian Okanagan River subbasin could also improve detection efficiency of downstream arrays.
-Data from the nSaX^wlqax^wiya (Vaseux Creek PIT) array has already proven to be useful; more detections can be expected in the future as more arrays are added.
+Data from the n\angle a\angle wiya (Vaseux Creek) PIT array has already proven to be useful; more detections can be expected in the future as more arrays are added.